Incoming Freshman Housing

 - Register with Student Disabilities Services (SDS) and provide documentation of your disability to SDS.

-- Apply for housing (the last page of this website) and submit your roommate questionnaire.
-On the questionnaire, make sure to select “YES” when answering “Are you requesting special (medical) accommodations?”
+- Apply for housing through the Online Housing Portal.
+Submit your housing contract and lifestyle questionnaire.
+On the Housing Portal, make sure to select “YES” when answering “Are you requesting additional (medical) accommodations on the step labeled “My Additional Housing Needs.”

-- Once your application and request for accommodation have been submitted, they will be reviewed by University Housing and Student Disability Services.
+- Once your application and request for accommodation have been submitted, they will be reviewed by Student Disability Services and University Housing.
 Assignments are made based on availability of housing and approved housing accommodations.

 As stated in your housing contract, the University is not responsible for damage to or disappearance of a student's or their guest's personal possessions unless such damage or disappearance is proven to be the result of the sole negligence of the University.
 This policy includes, but is not limited to, items in student rooms, bike rooms, trunk rooms, and music rooms.
 Just as in a private home, sometimes things happen that cannot be foreseen, and items are damaged.
 The University will do everything possible to expedite cleanup of the facility.

-Because of the possibility of damage or theft, it is a good idea for students to insure their possessions.
-In some cases this can be done through the parent's homeowners policy.
+’homeowners policy.
 If this is not possible, we strongly urge you to consider a renter's policy.
 The University has found a company that specializes in serving the collegiate environment: National Student Services, Inc. Information is available through both housing offices.
-For more information, please visit https://www.nssi.com/nssi/coverage.
+For more information, please visit http://www.nssi.com/student-personal-property/.

 Move-In, Residence Hall Closures & Travel Plans

-Freshman move-in dates for Fall 2014 will be Friday August 22nd and Saturday, August 23rd.
+Freshman move-in dates for Fall 2016 will be Friday August 26th and Saturday, August 27th.
 Each building has its own move-in date.
-Specific move-in dates are sent out to students with their residence hall room assignment letters.
-If you need to make travel plans prior to receiving your room assignment letter (mid-July), please plan to arrive and move-in on Saturday, August 23, 2014.
+Students are given a specific move-in date when they receive their residence hall room assignment.
+If you need to make travel plans prior to receiving your room assignment (mid-July), please plan to arrive and move-in on Saturday, August 27, 2016.

 For Peabody Dual Degree Students: